drgreco/ipconfig/README.md

 # ipconfig
+I like having a service that I can hit with curl and get my public facing IP address.
+This is a project where I attmpt to get mildly famliar with new languages by creating an 'ipconfig' service in that langauge

-web-service for command line to return certain IP information.
-Clone of ifconfig.me
+The webservice is intended for command line use and will return certain IP information.

 ### supported endpoints
 **/**